matiagimenez/solid-explained/single_responsibility/README.md

-# SRP: Single Single Responsibility Principle
+# SRP: Single Responsibility Principle

 The Single Responsibility Principle (SRP), the first of the five principles of SOLID, is a fundamental concept in object-oriented software development.